China turns firepower to soft power to try to win tiny Taiwan-held island

 China is seeking unification with Taiwan under its “one country, two systems” formula by which Hong Kong, a former British colony, returned to Chinese rule in 1997.
 And Kinmen, or “Golden Gate”, is a test for China’s ambitions to recover Taiwan through soft power.
 If Beijing can’t win over tiny Kinmen, what chance does it have to convince the other 23 million on the main island of Taiwan?

-Kinmen’s growth is supported by Chinese visitors drawn to reminders of war such as weather-beaten pillboxes, the beach defences, bullet holes in buildings and graffiti proclaiming: “Eliminate the Communists”.
+Kinmen’s growth is supported by Chinese visitors drawn to reminders of war such as weather-beaten pillboxes, the beach defenses, bullet holes in buildings and graffiti proclaiming: “Eliminate the Communists”.

 It is also the site of a brand new, six-story, duty-free shopping mall, billed as the largest in Asia.